Join us in the beautiful north-east of England!

 POSTGRADUATE STUDENTS

 Mitsiou Grelot-Valade: Mitsiou joined the lab from March to June 2022.
 Her project investigated the effect of pesticides on bumblebee attention and multi-tasking.
-The project was part of her Master’s in Behavioural Biology at the University of Rennes.

 Marin Nicolas: Marin joined the lab from March to June 2022.
 His project investigated the effect of reward value on bumblebee attention.
-The project was part of his Master’s in Behavioural Biology at the University of Rennes.

 Skye Riddell: Skye joined the lab from January to June 2022.
 Her project investigate whether prey iridescence interfered with predation by praying mantises.
 This project was run in collaboration with John Sklehorn and Karin Kjernsmo.

 Marion Callendret: Marion was in the lab from January to June 2021 on an Erasmus scholarship.
 Her project is investigating the influence of bottum-up cues on bumblebee visual attention.
-The project was part of her Master’s in Behavioural Biology at the University of Rennes.

 Vera Vinken, Kelsey Bezaire, Sol Lucas, Jack Hardman: Vera, Kelsey, Sol and Jack have all run rotation projects in the lab as part of their Leverhulme Behavioural Informatics PhD program.
-Their project was a collaboration with Prof Stephen McGough at the School of Computing comparing mechanisms of generalization between bumblebees and artifical neural networks.
+Their project was a collaboration with Prof Stephen McGough at the School of Computing comparing mechanisms of generalization between bumblebees and artificial neural networks.

 Ruairidh Hinchcliffe: Ruairidh worked on a project with us from February to July 2020, investigating the influence of competition on overconfidence in anonymous virtual environments.
-The project is part of his MRes in Evolution and Human Behaviour

 UNDERGRADUATE STUDENTS